ChaoGlenXu/Poker-Card-Game-iOS-app-development/README.md

 The video demo for this project: https://youtu.be/rjmNvq4ulk0

-This iOS game is compatible for iphone 6,iphone 6s, iphone 7, iphone 8, iphone x,iphone xr, iphone 11 and iphone 12
+This iOS game is compatible for iphone 6,iphone 6s, iphone 7, iphone 8, iphone x,iphone xr, iphone 11, iphone 12 and etc

 This iOS game looks like this: